lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

     **Figure 11:** The "Define Synthetic Column" window filled out for creating a u-band AB magnitude error column.

-**2.9.**  Note that each time a column is added, column will appear in the "Table Columns" window.
+**2.9.**  Note that each time a column is added, a column will appear in the "Table Columns" window.

 .. figure:: /_static/TOPCAT_CMD_tutorial_12.png
     :name: TOPCAT_CMD_tutorial_12